Thermal light cannot be represented as a statistical mixture of single pulses

-Light from the sun indeed has an ultra-short coherence time of approximately $1.3$~fs \cite{Kano1962a}; it has a spectrum close to that of black body radiation at approximately 5777~K \cite{Iqbal1983a}, characterized by thermal photon-number statistics \cite{MandelWolfBook}. \ In this paper we ask whether or not thermal light can be understood as a mixture of single broadband coherent pulses. \
+Light from the sun indeed has an ultra-short coherence time of approximately $1.3$~fs \cite{Kano1962a}; it has a spectrum close to that of black-body radiation at approximately 5777~K \cite{Iqbal1983a}, characterized by thermal photon-number statistics \cite{MandelWolfBook}. \ In this paper we ask whether or not thermal light can be understood as a mixture of single broadband coherent pulses. \

-We find that it cannot. \ The first clue is given by an intuitive picture considering a particular class of pulses.
-For a widely used class of pulses, defined by a well-defined (linear) phase relationship between the modes, the density matrix of a mixture of such pulses cannot represent thermal equilibrium.
-Any mixture of these pulses would exhibit off-diagonal elements in the density matrix when written in a spectral-Fock basis, whereas the density matrix representing thermal equilibrium is diagonal.
-This `plausibility' argument is given in the Supplemental Material.
+We find that it cannot. \ {\aurelia The first clue is given by considering a widely used class of pulses, where each pulse is defined by a linear phase relationship between its composing modes.} The density matrix of a mixture of such pulses cannot represent thermal equilibrium, for any mixture of these {\aurelia individual} pulses would exhibit off-diagonal elements in the density matrix when written in a spectral-Fock basis, whereas the density matrix representing thermal equilibrium is diagonal; see the Supplemental Material.

-More generally, while the state of thermal light in a volume $\Omega$ is represented by a density operator $\rho ^{\rm th}$ with unit trace, we demonstrate that \textit{no }unit-trace density operator $\rho^{\rm mix}$ consisting of a mixture of pulses can equal $\rho ^{\rm th}$. \ Such a mixture of pulses cannot even give the correct result for the first-order correlation function.
+{\aurelia More generally, while the state of thermal light is represented by a density operator $\rho ^{\mathrm{th}}$ with unit trace, we demonstrate that \textit{no }unit-trace density operator $\rho^{\mathrm{mix} } $ consisting of a mixture of single pulses can equal $\rho ^{\mathrm{th}}$. \ Such a mixture cannot even give the correct result for the first-order correlation function.
 Nonetheless, it is possible to construct a \emph{trace-improper} mixture $\rho ^{\mathrm{imp}}$ that \emph{does} yield a first-order correlation function at equal space points that matches that of thermal light. \ This has apparently not been demonstrated yet; we do it here.\ }